JetBrains/kotlin-web-site/docs/topics/kotlin-notebook-overview.md

 This hands-on approach enables rapid experimentation and iteration during the prototyping phase.

 With the help of Kotlin Notebook, you can test the concepts of solutions early in the ideation stage.
-Additionally, Kotlin Notebook supports both collaborative and reproducible work, making it easy to generate ideas.
+Additionally, Kotlin Notebook supports both collaborative and reproducible work, enabling the generation and assessment of new ideas.

 ![kotlin-notebook-prototyping](kotlin-notebook-prototyping.png){width=700}